Back to Blog Posts

 TikTok

-TikTok arrived in the U.S. in 2017 and has gained immense popularity in recent years.
-Its users are largely under 35, and videos range from dance challenges to insider tips on home inspections
+TikTok arrived in the U.S. in 2017 and has gained immense popularity in recent years as a social media platform that allows users to create, edit, share, and discover short videos ranging from dance challenges to insider tips on home inspections

 TikTok in court

 Note: At the time of this writing, the future of TikTok’s availability in the United States is uncertain due to ongoing legal disputes.
+TikTok remains at risk of a U.S. ban unless ByteDance divests its U.S. operations.

-However, user-generated content will almost certainly start to show up in court.
+Regardless of the outcome, user-generated content will almost certainly start to show up in court.
 Much like YouTube, TikTok videos may be used as evidence of individuals’ actions and whereabouts.

 Additionally, TikTok is increasingly used to share and spread information from all around the globe.
 It has a popular TikTok “Live” function, wherein creators can live-stream a video feed, and receive virtual “gifts” that can be converted to real-world currency.
 And the economic complications don’t stop there.
 TikTok is generating billions of dollars in advertising revenue, popular users frequently post sponsored content, and nearly five million American businesses have a presence on the app, including some that make use of the TikTok Shop feature.